The Younger Dryas refers to a period from approximately 12,800 to 11,600 years ago when Earth returned to glacial conditions.

-Evidence shows The Younger Dryas was triggered by impacts from several fragments of comet which hit Earth.
+Evidence shows The Younger Dryas was triggered by impacts from several fragments of comet that hit Earth.

-While the devastation from the impacts was global, the carnage centred on North America where at the time a two mile thick sheet of ice covered half the continent.
+While the devastation from the impacts was global, the carnage centered on North America where at the time a two-mile thick sheet of ice covered half the continent.

 When the floodwaters reached the coast, sea levels immediately rose.
-More than 10 million square miles of land—the size of Europe and China combined—were submerged by water.
+More than 10 million square miles of land—the size of Europe and China combined—was submerged by water.

 Fiery ejectors from the comet impacts also ignited wildfires that raged all over Earth, destroying 10% of Earth’s vegetation and 25% of Earth’s edible biomass.

 This ash and debris from the impacts and fires blocked the light from the sun causing temperatures to plummet—Earth was plunged into a 1,200 year thaw.